 At home treatments

 You can further prevent age spots from occurring by revamping your skin care regime.
 Products like Biopelle's Tensage Growth Factor will help protect your skin and encourage collagen production, which helps repair your skin quickly.
-Other products which help prevent sun spots, and help with anti-aging, include:
+Other products which help prevent sun spots, and help with anti-ageing, include:

 - Dermaceutic Mela Cream: An active serum containing lightening ingredients and retinole which exfoliates the skin.